hangtwenty/yobot/README.md

 and bot support.
-If you want an introduction-bot Slack, I'll bet your (modern) chat service has the same API features, so it wouldn't be hard to port Yobot :) Please let me know if you port it, and maybe we can merge efforts and make Yobot backend-agnostic!
+If you want an introduction-bot Slack, I'll bet your (modern) chat service has the same API features, so it wouldn't be hard to port Yobot :) Please let me know if you port it, and maybe we can merge efforts and make Yobot backend-agnostic! _[Issue #4: Refactor for pluggable backend.](https://github.com/hangtwenty/yobot/issues/4)_

 # Inspired by [etsy/mixer][1], but it's different